 - occupants should perform hand hygiene before entering the vehicle and again on leaving the vehicle

 - occupants should avoid eating in the vehicle

 - passengers in the vehicle should minimise any surfaces touched

 More information can be found on the Scottish Government's travel and transport web pages.

 Please note that car parking is available free on campus as an interim measure for those staff who are returning to work on campus as part of Phase 2, with Phase 3 to follow.
 Applications should only be made by staff whose return to the campus has been approved by the University.
 If this applies to you please submit your details.

 Once your application is approved your staff card will be updated granting you a 'right to roam' , i.e. you may not be allocated a specific space or car park but instead will have access to search our main car parks (McCance, Graham Hills External, Graham Hills Internal, Rottenrow and John Street) for a vacant space each day.
 It's important to reiterate that this is a temporary measure until the demand for car parking is better understood and an appropriate, longer term strategy adopted.

 Accessing University car parks

-If you’re experiencing problems with accessing University car parks using your card, please contact the Car Parking team as soon as possible by email at firstname.lastname@example.org so we can resolve this for you.
+If you’re experiencing problems with accessing University car parks using your card, please contact Security Services as soon as possible by email at firstname.lastname@example.org so we can resolve this for you.
 It is important to swipe your card every time you use our car parks so that we can monitor demand on parking.
 This valuable data will help us provide a better car parking experience for staff.

 Campus disabled parking spaces will remain available for use by those with disabilities.
 If staff and students have any specific needs or if they notice that disabled parking bays are being abused then please let us know by e-mail at email@example.com or by calling the Estates Helpdesk on 0141 548 2164.